Skip to main content

 Cost

-Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), instruction materials, housing, metro and bus pass, excursions, some admissions and meals, and international health coverage.
+Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing, Porto metro and bus pass, excursions, some admissions and meals, and international health insurance coverage.

 Does not include airfare, most meals, or personal expenses.